Whittington, Gloucestershire

 Whittington, Gloucestershire is a village and rural parish in the county of Gloucestershire in England, United Kingdom.

-Location

-Whittington, Gloucestershire is situated some 4 miles south east of Cheltenham, just off the busy A40 road.
+It is situated some 4 miles south east of Cheltenham, just off the main A40 road.
+The Cotswold Hills' high point, Cleeve Hill, rises above the village.

-History & Amenities
+History

-The village is not large and the properties are spread along the main village roads.
-Whittington Court is one of the larger properties and was the old manor house.
-Set near Whittington Court is the parish church dedicated to St. Bartholomew.

 The village was mentioned in Domesday.
 The church is early Norman architecture in origin.
 It is the site of Roman settlements notably at a field called Wycomb (formerly Wickham).

-The Cotswold Hills are situated nearby with Cleeve Hill rising up above the village, the Cotswold's highest point.
+Whittington Court is the former manor house.
+It was built for Richard Cotton (died 1556) and is a Grade I listed building.

+The parish church is dedicated to St. Bartholomew and dates in part from the 12th century; it was largely restored in 1872.

+Amenities

+The village is not large and the properties are spread along the main village roads.

+Whittington village hall was built as a school in 1883, endowed by a Mrs Lightbourne of Sandywell Park, Andoversford.
+It has been used as a village hall since the 1930s.

 The nature reserves of Dowdeswell Reservoir and Wood and Arle Grove lie near Whittington.